 Has your district received training and on-site coaching support for implementing Direct Instruction (DI) and is now looking for ways of maintaining the implementation with a high level of fidelity?

-The Institute on Becoming an Effective DI Trainer at the National DI Conference and Institutes (July 25-29, 2016) can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The Institute on Becoming an Effective DI Trainer at the National DI Conference and Institutes (TBA) can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

 Participation in the institute requires extensive experience with Direct Instruction programs.
-A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience.
-Potential participants must have at least two full years of experience teaching one or more of the programs listed below:
+A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience in one DI program.

 The institute provides no program training – it assumes that applicants have already been trained in their pre-selected program and have substantial first-hand experience teaching the program.
-The focus of the institute is on effective training techniques and general content that needs to be included in trainings.
-Other sessions at the National Direct Instructon Conference and the Southwest DI Training Conference and Institutes provide program-specific training.
+The focus of the institute is on effective training techniques and general content that needs to be included in training.
+Other sessions at the National Direct Instruction Conference and the Southwest DI Training Conference and Institutes provide program-specific training.